MicrosoftDocs/bot-docs/articles/bot-design-pattern-embed-app.md

 ---
 # Embed a bot in an app

-Although bots most commonly exist outside of apps, they can also be embedded within an app.
+Although bots most commonly exist outside of apps, they can also be integrating with apps.
+A mobile app that runs across multiple platforms can also run a bot.

-For example, you may embed a [knowledge bot](~/bot-design-pattern-knowledge-base.md) within an app to enable users to quickly find information that might otherwise be challenging to locate within complex app structures.
+For example, you could embed a [knowledge bot](~/bot-design-pattern-knowledge-base.md) within an app to help users find information that might otherwise be challenging to locate within complex app structures.

-You may embed a bot within a help desk app to act as the first responder to incoming user requests.
+You could embed a bot within a help desk app to act as the first responder to incoming user requests.
 The bot could independently resolve simple issues and [handoff](~/bot-design-pattern-handoff-human.md) more complex issues to a human agent.

-This article explores integrating bots with apps and creating a cross-platform mobile app that runs a bot.

 ## Integrating bot with app